haguremetal999/-telescope_Ver2/README.txt

+Please read this file from bottom to top to follow the revision history.
+26 May 2020
+Change directory organization
+telescope/source    source files
+telescope/build     cmake make and execution of the exampleB4a telescope/analysis  root macros analyzing the generated data.
+Therefore,
+    TFile f("B4_2MeV.root")
+in the root macros should be rewritten as
+    TFile f("../build/B4_2MeV.root");

 25 May 2020
 Multiple Coulomb Scattering is quntitatively evaluated and compared with PDG --> OK Confirmed the Stopped muons prperly decay. --.
 2 us lifetime is observed.